nmathew6/sql-phonebook/README.md

 ##

-To start the server, simply start the Docker container by running `docker start [container]`.\
+To start the server, start the Docker container by running `docker start [container]`.

 From here, create the Spring classes as specified in the phonebook_spring repo.